 At the provincial level, 1.1% of total expenditure went on staff development.
-Capricorn spent 0% of total expenditure on staff development in 2009 - much lower than the national and provincial figures.
+Orbit College spent 1.4% of total expenditure on staff development in 2009 - the same as the national average figure and significantly more than the provincial average.